eaitae/CSharpIntermediate/README.md

 # CSharpIntermediate
-My solutions for the C# Intermediate: Classes, Interfaces and OOP by Mosh Hamedani exercises
+My solutions for the C# Intermediate: Classes, Interfaces and OOP by Mosh Hamedani course

 Exercise: Design a Stack
 A Stack is a data structure for storing a list of elements in a LIFO (last in, first out) fashion.